Categorical Symmetries and Fiber Functors from Multiple Gaugeable Homomorphisms from 6D ${\cal N}=(2,0)$ SCFTs: Proof of our main result

 with $V_{_i}\in {\cal A}_{_2}$ being simple objects\footnote{I.e. a basis.} in ${\cal A}_{_2}$ (similar arguments hold for ${\cal A}_{_1}$, since both are assumed to be subalgebras in ${\cal A}$), it therefore follows that

-For the configuration of interest, namely two different absolute theories obtained by gauging-by-condensation of two different subalgebras ${\cal A}_{_1}, {\cal A}_{_2}\subset{\cal A}$, separated by an intrinsic non-invertible defect, the numerator in \eqref{eq:third2} corresponds to the quantum dimension of the nontrivial fusion of an intrinsic non-invertible defect and its orientation reverse, whereas the denominatorcorresponds to the quantum dimension of the algebra that has been condensed in the SymTFT to obtain a specific absolute theory.
-We are therefore led to conclude that the total quantum dimension of the relative condensable algebra ${\cal A}_{_{\epsilon\rho}}$ is greater w.r.t. that of the condensed algebra leading to the single gauged phase, ${\cal C}$, and we propose \eqref{eq:third2} as a probe quantity signalling whether a non-invertible defect is either intrinsic or non-intrinsic.
+For the configuration of interest, namely two different absolute theories obtained by gauging-by-gauging of two different subalgebras ${\cal A}_{_1}, {\cal A}_{_2}\subset{\cal A}$, separated by an intrinsic non-invertible defect, the numerator in \eqref{eq:third2} corresponds to the quantum dimension of the nontrivial fusion of an intrinsic non-invertible defect and its orientation reverse, whereas the denominator corresponds to the quantum dimension of the algebra that has beengauged in the SymTFT to obtain a specific absolute theory.
+We are therefore led to conclude that the total quantum dimension of the relative gaugeable algebra ${\cal A}_{_{\epsilon\rho}}$ is greater w.r.t. that of the gauged algebra leading to the single gauged phase, ${\cal C}$, and we propose \eqref{eq:third2} as a probe quantity signalling whether a non-invertible defect is either intrinsic or non-intrinsic.

 For the specific case of class ${\cal S}$ theories, the algebras featuring in \eqref{eq:third2} explicitly read

 Gathering these results together, we can rewrite equation \eqref{eq:third2} in terms of \eqref{eq:NN} and \eqref{eq:DD}, leading to the following result